craftercms/docs/source/by-role/system-admin/installation-and-configuration/kubernetes/simple-authoring-single-instance-kubernetes-deployment.rst

       Forwarding from [::1]:8080 -> 8080

 After that, you can now access Studio using ``localhost:8080/studio`` in your browser and create a project.
-Remember to :ref:`publish <newIa-publishing-and-status>` your project before continuing on the next steps.
+Remember to :ref:`publish <publishing-and-status>` your project before continuing on the next steps.

-To setup the project in delivery, follow the instructions listed here: :ref:`newIa-simple-delivery-kubernetes-deployment`
+To setup the project in delivery, follow the instructions listed here: :ref:`simple-delivery-kubernetes-deployment`